xaya/xaya_docs/interface.md

 Second, the daemon exposes the **`player-ownership`** ZeroMQ publisher that gets notified whenever *any `p/` name* changes its ownership status.
-(This means that it was previously owned by the wallet and now is no longer, or that it was not owned before and was now updated to an address in the wallet.
+(This means that it was previously owned by the wallet and now it isn't, or that it was not owned before and is now associated with an address in the wallet.
 It does not include address changes of *any* name, as this would be almost every name update in the blockchain.)
 Whenever a name update changes the ownership status of a name or a new name